practicusai/docs/docs/technical-tutorial/extras/modeling/bank-marketing/bank-marketing.md

 #### Building a model using AutoML

 The below code is generated.
-You can update the code to fit your needs, or re-create it by building a model with Practicus AI app first and then view it's jupter notebook oncethe model building is completed.
+You can update the code to fit your needs, or re-create it by building a model with Practicus AI app first and then view it's jupter notebook once the model building is completed.

 ```python
 from pycaret.classification import ClassificationExperiment, load_model, predict_model